osa-ora/apim-3scale-demo/README.md

 This concludes our demo which covers end to end scenarios of designing APIs, Governance, Mocking it, Managing it and connecting it to the actual backend with different governance policies and rate limits.

 ---

 ## Appendix: Operator Installation

+This part demonstrate the basic defualt operator installation without any customization.

 ### API Designer using API Designer Operator